 The fair value of financial assets traded in active markets (such as trading securities) is based on quoted market prices at the close of trading on the financial year end date.
-The Fund utilises the bid price for financial assets which falls within the bid-ask spread.
+The Fund utilises the last traded price for financial assets which fall within the bid-ask spread.